bobbens/DaLI/README.md

 Installation
 ------------

-The software depends on the [ceigs library](https://github.com/bobbens/ceigs) which provides an elegant C frontend to the [ARPACK library](http://www.caam.rice.edu/software/ARPACK/).
-Upon installing the ceigs library it should be possible to compile both the test application and the matlab/octave by simpling running make:
+The software depends on the [ceigs library](https://github.com/bobbens/ceigs) which provides an elegant C frontend to the [ARPACK library](http://www.caam.rice.edu/software/ARPACK/) and the FFTW3 library (libfftw3-dev).
+Upon these libraries it should be possible to compile both the test application and the matlab/octave by simpling running make:

 ```
 $ make